UCL-ARC/swc-shell-split-window/README.md

 $ ./swc-shell-split-window.sh
 ~~~

+## Notes

+To enable mouse scrolling of the output edit `$HOME/.tmux.conf` to include the
+line:

+    setw -g mouse on

 ## Screenshot

 ![Screenshot of swc-shell-split-window](screenshot.png "Screenshot - only commands appear in top part of the shell, while instructor types in the bottom part and output is interleaved with commands")